Discover Hull with megabus

 3. Explore the Fruit Market

 With art galleries rubbing shoulders with pop-up markets, and traditional pubs mixing with trendy restaurants, Hull is rightly proud of its vibrant cultural quarter.
-The Fruit Market will play an integral role in Hull’s City of Culture celebrations, with festivals, comedy acts and live music performances.
-Find it by the waterfront on Humber Street.
+The Fruit Market is full of colour and creativity with art, fashion, music, good food and community.

 Hull: getting around

 Your journey to Hull with megabus couldn’t be easier.
-While you’re on the road, you’ll enjoy free WiFi to keep you connected, as well as a 20kg luggage allowance.
-To find out more about what you can expect from your coach journey, check out our onboard facilities page.
+While you’re on the road, you’ll usually enjoy free WiFi* to keep you connected, as well as a 20kg luggage allowance.
+To find out more about what you can expect from your coach journey, check out our on board facilities.

 If you’re keen to explore the surrounding area, you can reach the seaside town of Scarborough and the North York Moors in around 1.5 hours by train.
 You can also get to the historic city of York in less than an hour from the main station, Hull Paragon Interchange.